def1ant1/RusticUI/crates/mui-material/README.md

 Common property boilerplate is generated through `material_component_props!` macro so adding new widgets requires minimal manual code.

+Components such as `Dialog` leverage the `css_with_theme!` macro so padding and border colors are resolved from the active theme.
+The resulting class is attached to the root element together with accessibility metadata (for example `role="dialog"` and `aria-modal="true"`) ensuring assistive technologies can accurately describe the UI without additional boilerplate.

 Utilities from [`mui-utils`](../mui-utils) are integrated to provide enterprise-friendly ergonomics: button callbacks can be throttled, text inputs debounced and style overrides merged via JSON using `deep_merge`.